 How our bodies respond to alcohol changes as we age.
 Knowing this can help you prevent over-consumption that can lead to immediate or long-term issues.
-Aim to follow Canada’s Low-Risk Alcohol Drinking Guidelines of 10 drinks a week for women, with no more than two drinks a day most days and 15 drinks a week for men, with no more than three drinks a day most days.
+Aim to follow Canada’s Guidance on Alcohol and Health.
 Always be aware of how alcohol may interact with any medications you take.

 Our feet help keep us active.
 Foot problems can increase as we age, so it’s important to pay attention to your toes (and the rest of your feet!).
 There’s a lot you can do to take care of your feet at home, including making sure your shoes are the right fit and properly cleaning and caring for any cuts or scrapes.
 If you notice any changes or pain you’re concerned about, be sure to consult a doctor because foot issues can be an early indicator of other problems.

 It turns out annual check-ups won’t necessarily make you healthier.
 Choosing Wisely Canada provides information on when and why check-ups might be necessary.
 Choosing Wisely Canada is organized by a small team from the University of Toronto, Canadian Medical Association and St. Michael’s Hospital (Toronto).
 It’s a national voice for reducing unnecessary tests and treatments in health care.